docelic/amber-introduction/README.md

 # For development, clean and simple - compiles and runs your app, but
 # also watches for changes in files and rebuilds/re-runs automatically.
 amber watch

-# For production, compiles app with optimizations and places it in bin/app.
-# Crystal by default compiles using 8 threads (tune if needed with --threads NUM)
-crystal build --no-debug --release --verbose -t -s -p -o bin/<app_name> src/<app_name>.cr
 ```

 Amber apps by default use a feature called "port reuse" available in newer Linux kernels.
 If you get an error "setsockopt: Protocol not available" upon running the app, it means your kernel does not support it.
 Please edit `config/environments/development.yml` and set "port_reuse" to false.